jiansenzheng/test/README.md

 database based on mongoDB technique.
    Two classes are defined in mongoStockVisualClass0.py,
 1. class basic_visualize()
- # for a time series plot of the order_size_at_certain_price/volume/trading price/ etc.
+ # for a time series plot of the order_size_at_certain_price/
+ volume/trading price/ etc.
 2. class tick_visualize()
- visualize the tick data for a certain trading day, and the order_size at color encoded, with the blue line denoting the moving average traded price of two neighbouring tick shots.
+ visualize the tick data for a certain trading day, and the order_size are color encoded, with the blue line denoting the moving average traded price of two neighbouring tick shots.

 (to continue...)
 ps: We create the indices for the database by another python script